Sinicization of Tibet: Early developments

-Although the annexation of Tibet by the People's Republic of China is referred to as the Peaceful Liberation of Tibet in Chinese historiography, the 14th Dalai Lama and the Central Tibetan Administration consider it a colonization and the Tibetan Youth Congress believes that it was an invasion.
+Although the annexation of Tibet by the People's Republic of China is referred to as the Peaceful Liberation of Tibet in Chinese Communist Party historiography, the 14th Dalai Lama and the Central Tibetan Administration consider it a colonization and the Tibetan Youth Congress believes that it was an invasion.
 The Chinese government points to improvements in health and the economy as justifications for their assertion of power in what it calls a historically-Chinese region.
 According to the Dalai Lama, China has encouraged Han Chinese immigration into the region.

 Before the signing of the Seventeen Point Agreement on 23 May 1951, Tibet's economy was dominated by subsistence agriculture, but the stationing of 35,000 Chinese troops during the 1950s strained the region's food supplies.
 When the Dalai Lama visited Mao Zedong in Beijing in 1954, Mao told him that he would move 40,000 Chinese farmers to Tibet.

 As a part of the Great Leap Forward in the 1960s, Chinese authorities coerced Tibetan farmers to cultivate maize instead of barley (the region's traditional crop).
 The harvest failed, and thousands of Tibetans starved.

 Cultural Revolution

-The Cultural Revolution, involving students and laborers of the Chinese Communist Party, was initiated by Mao and carried out by the Gang of Four from 1966 to 1976 to preserve Maoism as China's leading ideology.
+The Cultural Revolution, which was implemented by students and laborers who were members of the Chinese Communist Party, was initiated by Mao and carried out by the Gang of Four from 1966 to 1976 in order to preserve Maoism as China's leading ideology.
 It was an intra-CCP struggle to eliminate political opposition to Mao.

 The Cultural Revolution affected all of China, and Tibet suffered as a result.
 Red Guards attacked civilians, who were accused of being traitors to communism.
 More than six thousand monasteries were looted and destroyed.
-Monks and nuns were forced to leave their monasteries to "live a normal life", with those who resisted imprisoned.
+Monks and nuns were forced to leave their monasteries and "live a normal life", and those who resisted were imprisoned.
 Prisoners were forced to perform hard labor, tortured and executed.
 Although the Potala Palace was threatened, Premier Zhou Enlai intervened and restrained the Tibetan Red Guards.